pnochisaki/young-inglewood/_content/blog/whats-coming-to-young-inglewood.md

 **Location**: Farmstead Restaurant, St. Helena, CA\
 Featuring winemaker Scott Young, wines from the Young Inglewood estate, live music, and happy hour bites.

+### Flatiron Wines Tasting

+**Date:** Wednesday, August 12, 2026; 5 – 7 pm\
+**Location**: Flatiron Wines, San Francisco, CA\
+Taste our new releases with winemaker Scott Young at Flatiron wine shop in San Francisco

 ### Vino & Vinyl at Compline Wines

 **Date:** Thursday, August 13, 2026; 7 – 10 pm\
 **Location**: Compline Wines, Napa, CA\
 Vino & Vinyl with Tish is a signature, recurring event hosted in downtown Napa by Tish Wiggins (Tish Around Town).
 It features curated wine flights, guest winemakers, and throwback vinyl DJ sets.
 These gatherings frequently highlight women in the industry and support local nonprofits.
 A partnership event with Napa Green.

+### Fall Back

+**Date:** Saturday, October 17, 2026; 1:30 – 3:30 pm\
+**Location**: Young Inglewood\
+Join us for our annual fall membership party.
+Taste new release wines and a few surprises.
+Meet the Young Inglewood team and other FYI members.

+You can also collect your Fall FYI Shipment if you’d like.
+Reservations are required.
+Tickets are complimentary for FYI members.

 Remember, we're always happy to host you and your friends or family for a private tasting experience.
 Simply call [707.200.4572](tel:707.200.4572) or email [shannon@younginglewood.com](mailto:shannnon@younginglewood.com) to plan your visit to the estate.